Administration of Kisspeptin in Patients With Hyperprolactinemia

 Purpose

 The goal of this study is to learn more about how kisspeptin, a naturally occurring hormone, affects women with high levels of prolactin (also called hyperprolactinemia).
-All participants will receive kisspeptin in a pulsatile fashion.
-Subjects in one group will attend two 12-hour visits with frequent blood draws.
-Subjects in the second group will wear a pump that administers kisspeptin subcutaneously (SC) over eight days and attend seven short blood sampling visits.
+Subjects in one group will undergo blood sampling every 10 minutes over two 12-hour periods (one 12-hour period without any intervention and one 12-hour period with intravenous (IV) kisspeptin administration).
+Subjects in the second group will receive subcutaneous (SC) kisspeptin every 90 minutes for eight days.

 Conditions